-If artists are tasked with calculating a price for a performance or work, they are often left to consider the matter alone.
+If artists or creatives are tasked with calculating a price for a performance or work, they are often left to consider the matter alone.
 Having to balance one’s own requirements and the assumptions of the client makes it hard to make an offer for one’s own work.

 The Ratgeber Selbstständige published by mediafon GmbH (in German language), for example, provides some useful pointers on how to deal with these questions.